Promote Your Etsy Shop on Pinterest

 I have joined a few tribes myself, and it’s been amazing to see how many re-pins I’ve been getting in such a short amount of time.
 Of course, I had to start my own Tribe: it’s called “Artists & Art Lovers” (and if that describes you, please feel free to join us right here!
 Oh, and did I mention you don’t even need to be a Tailwind member to join Tribes?!
 It’s true!)

 You may also be interested in my Skillshare class: Promoting Your Online Business on Pinterest (Especially for artists, makers, and creatives!)
-Right now you can take it –and all of my Skillshare classes– for just .99 cents for the next three months!
+Right now you can take it –and all of my Skillshare classes– free for the next two months!